neptune-networks/peering/README.md

 script/generate
 ```

-This will create a file for each of the templates in `/templates`, without the `.erb` suffix.
+This will create a file for each of the templates defined in `/templates` without the `.erb` suffix in the `out/` directory.

 If you find that you need to make any adjustments to the templates, simply do so and then re-run the generator.